For the record: A previous version of this story gave the incorrect date for the 9/11 attacks.

 According to some fans, “Back to the Future” films predicted the terrorist attacks of September 11, 2001, as well as the assassination of John F. Kennedy.

-These are just two of the craziest theories about the 1980s sci-fi trilogy that are floating around the Internet.
+These are just two of the craziest theories about the 1980s sci-fi trilogy that are floating around the internet.
 Many also suggest that George McFly actually knew that Calvin Klein was his future son, and that it is Doc and Marty’s fault that we don’t have hoverboards today.
 There are more, but some of them are even too crazy to understand.

-In light of the official “Back to the Future II” day on Oct.
+Ahead of the official “Back to the Future II” day on Oct.
 21, which was also the day which Michael J. Fox‘s time-traveling teenager Marty McFly visited in the film, TheWrap takes a look at the five most out-of-this world conspiracy theories.